jup-ag/space-station/docs/6-legacy/2-jupiter-legacy-transaction.md

+---
+sidebar_label: "Legacy Txns"
+description: "About Jupiter Legacy Transactions"
+---

 # About Jupiter Legacy Transactions
 ## Multiple Transactions

 Due to transaction size limits, some swap routes cannot fit into a single transaction.
 In this case Jupiter will return up to 3 transactions while preserving all swap instructions in a single swap transaction.